amineHY/amine-hadjyoucef.github.io/_pages/resume.md

 # WORK EXPERIENCE
-R&D Engineer in Image Processing | Research Scientist L2S, CentraleSupélec & IAS, CNRS
+R&D Engineer in Image Processing | Research Scientist L2S, Centrale Supélec & IAS, CNRS
 10/2015 - 11/2018 (3 years 2 months)

 - Strong project management skills as evidenced by the L2S - IAS collaboration on the hyperspectral data reconstruction for the next space mission JWST (NASA/ESA/CSA), leading to the development of 2 new and innovative algorithms from scratch, using applied mathematics and machine learning in Python